-Staff are trained to make sure that they collectively embody this school culture, upholding the behaviour policy at all times and responding to misbehaviour consistently and fairly.
+Staff are trained to make sure that they collectively embody this school culture, upholding the behaviour policy at all times and responding to breaching of the school routines consistently and fairly.
 Pupils are taught explicitly what good behaviour looks like.
 Some pupils will need additional support to reach the expected standard of behaviour.
-Where possible, this support is identified and put in place as soon as possible to avoid misbehaviour occurring in the first place.
+Where possible, this support is identified and put in place as soon as possible to avoid routines breaches occurring in the first place.

-Training routines for students: students new to the school are inducted into learning and social routines and reinducted as necessary.
-In the case of SEND students, the Team Around The Child meetings focus on supporting specific students, particularly those with SEMH issues, to adhere effectively to the behaviour policy.
-Any changes in the behaviour policy are explained in assemblies at the start of the year,

-Training routines for staff: staff new to the school engage with an induction programme where all routines are explained and demonstrated.
+The routines are taught and revised regularly.
+Students new to the school are inducted into learning and social routines and re-inducted as necessary.
+In the case of SEND students, the Team Around The Child (TATC) meetings focus on supporting specific students, particularly those with SEMH issues, to adhere effectively to the behaviour policy.
+Any changes in the behaviour policy are explained in assemblies at the start of the year, Staff new to the school engage with an induction programme where all routines are explained and demonstrated.